CHAPTER 16 – II

 We bring harvest and drought

 Stievo went on to explain that the specific powers of each previous Champion varied greatly.
 Some were more adept in the mental realm, while others more so in the physical.
 Some could control animals while others controlled the weather.
 Earth, air, fire, water; language and number, reason and emotion.
 Each power put into direct opposition against the rival Champion as the two would compete over the direction of the society around them.
 Lowly mortals were drawn to these leaders and the great movements throughout history were the result of this ongoing struggle between Light and Dark.
-Each side held a righteous worldview for which they fought.
+Their movements on the micro-scale had macro-sized repercussions.
+And each side held a righteous worldview for which they fought.
 Humanity was not absent from the equation, however.
 One’s very own “human” nature could be in conflict with their Champion nature.
 This led to unpredictable outcomes, broken minds, and, sometimes, masses of bodies.